Enhancing the Vital Connection Between Expectant Parents and Their Care Team

 New Technology Brings Support for Expectant Parents

 Long recognized as providing a uniquely meaningful level of support for an entire range of often serious medical situations, support groups bring people together to share their experiences living through a medical event of their own, or of someone they love.
 Recently, a perinatal and reproductive psychiatrist, Lisa Boyars, MD, a mental health professional who provides specialized treatment during infertility, pregnancy, postpartum, and parenting, joined the Comprehensive Fetal Care Center.
-Working together, social workers, perinatal psychiatrists, and neonatal intensive care specialists will coordinate their expertise to connect expectant parents with parents, and former patients, who experienced a particular condition so they can talk, bounce ideas and impressions back and forth and develop their own, personal and interpersonal support structures.
+Working together, health social workers, perinatal psychiatrists, and neonatal intensive care specialists will coordinate their expertise to connect expectant parents with parents, and former patients, who experienced a particular condition so they can talk, bounce ideas and impressions back and forth and develop their own, personal and interpersonal support structures.

 “Which brings us to the smart-phone technology we’re making available to our patients as part of a research study,” says Dr. Moise, ending on an area of particular interest for him and his team.
 “The interactions we have with our patients in the clinic are important and useful.
 But most of a person’s life happens between office visits.
 In healthcare, we learned a long time ago, that a trend that follows a patient’s progress over time is very valuable, and tells us a lot by connecting the snapshots we see, which are those office visits, into a patient’s story.